pav0107/bank-tech-test/README.md

 - I used Rubocop for my linter and SimpleCov to ensure good test coverage.
 - I started with a BankAccount class, getting deposit and withdraw functionality working.
 I then moved on to the statement, getting the most current one at the top.
 - I then moved on to the user interaction via the command line.
+- I initially just used one class, which is on the main branch, but later used multiple classes, which is on the 'splitting_classes' branch.

 ## User stories